How Much Can We Forget about Data Contamination?: Background and Methods

 We evaluate the impact of data contamination using a {\it mix} of seven different benchmarks: ARC-Easy \citep{allenai:arc}, Social-I-QA \citep{social-iaq}, WinoGrande \citep{winogrande}, PiQA \citep{PiQA}, BoolQ \citep{boolq}, MMLU \citep{mmlu}, and HellaSwag \citep{hellaswag}.
 This means that every evaluation contains questions from all seven benchmarks.
 To construct the mixed contamination data, we first concatenate the different benchmarks.
 We then partition the set of all benchmark questions into subsets ranging from 10,000 to 2,000 questions so that each subset contains all benchmarks in equal weight: HellaSwag: 19.58\%, SocialIQA: 8.27\%, PiQA: 19.7\%, MMLU: 21.82\%, BoolQ: 6.48\%, ARC-Easy: 5.92\%, and WinoGrande: 18.16\%.
 A holdout set of 10,000 benchmark questions is never added to the training data.
 The other subsets are added to the training data, repeated either 4, 12, 36, or 144 times.\footnote{In preliminary experiments, we found that these numbers pleasantly cover the range from statistically significant contamination to complete overfitting.
 We also considered repeating observations a single time, as in \citep{jiang2024investigating}.
 However, we found this often leads to accuracy differences of about one or two percentage points, just within the margin of our confidence intervals, which is undesirable.} We consider {\it exact} contamination, that is we contaminate the training data with the same texts that the model is later evaluated on.
 We insert benchmark questions {\it individually} and at {\it random} positions into the training data.
 Models are evaluated zero-shot via the likelihood assigned to different sentence completions \citep{llmmultiplechoicenormalization}.
 For more discussion and details about how contamination is performed, see Supplement \ref{apx contamination discussion} and Supplement \ref{apx contamination}.

-\subsection{We filter near-duplicate Benchmark Questions}
+\subsection{We Filter Near-Duplicate Benchmark Questions}

-Our method requires that there are no side effects from contaminating the training data with one question on the evaluation of another question.
+Our method requires no side effects from contaminating the training data with one question on the evaluation of another question.
 However, upon closer inspection, it turns out that {\it all} the commonly used benchmarks from the literature contain questions that are either near-duplicates or where the context of one question contains the answer to another question (for example, because the same text document was used to create multiple questions).
-This is illustrated in Figure \ref{fig:near duplicates}, which depicts two near-duplicate questions on HellaSwag and questions from ARC-Easy and MMLU that are cross-benchmark duplicates.
 To address this problem, we perform extensive filtering, removing duplicate questions where the length-normalized Levenshtein distance falls below a certain threshold \citep{levenshtein1966binary,navarro2001guided}.
-This is documented in Supplement \ref{apx de-duplication}, where we also describe an experiment to verify that our method is not invalidated by near-duplicate questions.
+The issue of duplicate benchmark questions is detailed in Supplement \ref{apx de-duplication}, where we also describe an experiment to verify that near-duplicate questions do not invalidate our method.